 This is one of nine contracts awarded to universities across the nation to empower students at all levels to learn about veterans’ military and civic service.

-UT’s Center for the Study of Tennesseans and War is working with undergraduate and graduate students to compile research on veterans’ biographies and develop the digital learning materials about veterans buried in Knoxville National Cemetery.
+UT’s Center for the Study of War and Society is working with undergraduate and graduate students to compile research on veterans’ biographies and develop the digital learning materials about veterans buried in Knoxville National Cemetery.
 The program will utilize the vast amount of primary sources located within the Center, its oral histories, and within the Special Collections of the University of Tennessee Libraries.
 It provides valuable experience for undergraduates, as they gain knowledge in historical research, analysis, and teaching the important stories of our collective past.